-An alternative to large, complex APIs is a simple, powerful interface to an object management layer that provides both efficient object access and reliability.
+An alternative to large, complex APIs is a simple, powerful interface to an object management layer that provides efficient object access.
 This paper describes the Kan1 system, a step in that direction.
-Kan has a clear, simple object model with powerful semantics embodying such concepts as asynchronous method calls (used for expressing concurrency), guards (used for expressing dataflow and synchronization constraints), and nested atomic transactions [39, 40] (used for expressing atomicity).
+Kan programs are written in a language that extends Java [15] with a few simple keywords, providing access to such features as asynchronous method calls (used for expressing concurrency), guards (used for expressing dataflow and synchronization constraints), and nested atomic transactions [28, 29] (used for expressing atomicity).
 It hides distribution, replication, migration, and faults from the programmer.
 The model is designed to significantly reduce programming errors caused by incorrect thread synchronization and invalid object consistency.
 The programmer is freed from the burden of managing object migration, replication and thread migration.
 The resulting network transparency allows the programmer to concentrate on algorithms instead of the details of placing and finding objects.
 The programmer's view is that of a global namespace in which objects are accessed by concurrent threads.
 Preserving this simplicity while maintaining efficiency through runtime monitoring is our principal objective.
-The Kan system borrows the concepts of transactions and consistency from databases, the concepts of synchronization, fault-tolerance, interoperability, and mobility from distributed systems, and concepts of weak consistency and access patterns from parallel computing.
-The result is a simple, yet powerful, programming model, free from the complexity of modern distributed programming APIs, yet with efficient runtime support.

-We chose Java [24] as the base language for our system.
 The Java language provides us with the ability to write multithreaded applications.
 However, it is not entirely appropriate for programming distributed systems.
-For example, Brose, Löhr, and Spiegel show [11, 12] that Java's method-calling semantics, pass-by-value, lead to unacceptable latencies when accessing arrays, and even class instances.
-They also show that RMI (Java's Remote Method Invocation API) does not solve the problem.
+For example, Brose, Löhr, and Spiegel show [8, 9] that Java's method-calling semantics, pass-by-value, lead to unacceptable latencies when accessing arrays, and even class instances.
+They also show that RMI does not solve the problem.
 Java, even with RMI, does not exhibit access transparency, or identical method calling syntax and semantics for both local and remote objects.
 Our design allows the programmer to think in terms of nondistributed and distributed, rather than local and remote.
 The benefit is that the desired scope of an object is generally clear from the program design.
 For example, user interface objects are nondistributed (or have local scope), since they must interact with the hardware of the computer which the user is operating.
 However, data containers are distributed (or have global scope), since they must be shared to provide the desired utility.

 The basic structure of the Kan system is shown in Figure 1.
 A source file, using our distributed programming constructs, is passed to the Kan compiler.
 The compiler produces standard Java bytecode, containing calls into the Kan runtime system.
 That system itself is written in pure Java, so the system and user applications will all run on any standard Java Virtual Machine, using Java sockets for communication.
+Kan includes several optimizations, including thread pools, thread inlining, pointer swizzling, object replication, and object migration.
+With these optimizations, Kan is able to outperform an RMI-based system that uses structures of similar complexity to manage distributed objects.